Kevin Durant Says He Won't Visit Trump At The White House As NBA Champ

 “That’s just me personally, but if I know my guys well enough, they’ll all agree with me,” he added.

 Durant wouldn’t be the first athlete to publicly denounce the president.
-When The Patriots visited the White House to celebrate their 2017 Super Bowl win, six players said they would not attend due to political reasons.
+When the New England Patriots visited the White House to celebrate their 2017 Super Bowl win, six players said they would not attend for political reasons.
 In December, a group of Cleveland Cavaliers players, including LeBron James, opted not to stay at a Trump-branded hotel that the team had booked as accommodation while they were in New York playing against the Knicks.
 Other NBA teams, including the Milwaukee Bucks, Memphis Grizzlies and Dallas Mavericks, said they would not book accommodation at Trump hotels to “avoid any implied association” with the president.

-Durant added that he believed Trump’s time in office has escalated racial tensions in the U.S, calling the events that occurred in Charlottesville, Virginia “unfathomable.”
+Durant said during his ESPN interview that he believed Trump’s time in office had escalated racial tensions in the U.S.

+Trump said after last weekend’s white supremacist rally in Charlottesville, Virginia, that there had been some “very fine people on both sides,” as he defended his response to the violence.

-“If we have someone in office that doesn’t care about all people, then we won’t go anywhere as a country,” Durant said.
+“If we have someone in office that doesn’t care about all people, then we won’t go anywhere as a country,” he said.
 “In my opinion, until we get him out of here, we won’t see any progress.”

 Head over to ESPN to read the interview in its entirety.